Back to blog

 Which app monetization model is the most profitable in 2025?

-What’s the average revenue per user (ARPU) for top apps?
+What’s the average ARPU for top apps?

 Can a startup really make millions with a mobile app?